 Note: Certain SFS, HMC subdirectories, and BFS path names can present problems when you alternate the use of SFS/HMC/BFS resources and minidisks or virtual readers as working directories.
 When SFS, HMC subdirectories, or BFS path names exist with names that also conform to the userid.vaddr or userid.RDR directory format, you might obtain that SFS, HMC, or BFS resource as a working directory instead of an intended userid minidisk or virtual reader.
-This situation is dependent upon the SFS, HMC, or BFS directory that is the current working directory.
+This situation is dependent upon the SFS, HMC, or BFS directory hierarchy being referenced, as well as the SFS/HMC/BFS directory that is the current working directory.